braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_standard_integration.md

 {% endalert %}

 {: start="4"}
 4. After installing the Braze app, you’ll be redirected to Braze to confirm the workspace you want to connect to Shopify.
 A Shopify store can connect to only one workspace.
-If you need to switch, select the correct workspace, then configure your integration.<br><br>![A window asking you to confirm that you’re in the right workspace.][2]
+If you need to switch, select the correct workspace.<br><br>![A window asking you to confirm that you’re in the right workspace.][2]

+{: start="5"}
+5. Configure your integration.<br><br>![Integration settings page with a button to configure your integration.][12]

 ## Step 2: Enable Braze Web SDKs